Whether you're operating a small coffee shop or a bustling breakfast buffet, this guide will help you pick out the toaster that best suits your needs!

 Things to Consider:

 1.)
-Product Opening: Most toasters will have 2 or 4 slots and will give you the slot size, so you can tell if your most commonly-used items will fit.
+Product Opening: Most commercial toasters will have 2 or 4 slots and will give you the slot size, so you can tell if your most commonly-used items will fit.
 Some models also feature two different slot sizes, so you can toast bread in one side and Texas Toast or bagels in the other.

 2.)
 Heat Control: Generally speaking, the operating temperature for a pop-up toaster cannot be adjusted.
-Also bear in mind that some toasters only have heating elements on one side, which is great for one sided toasting and bagels, but if you want double sided toasting, you'll need heating elements on either side of the slot.
+Also bear in mind that some commercial toasters only have heating elements on one side, which is great for one sided toasting and bagels, but if you want double sided toasting, you'll need heating elements on either side of the slot.

 3.)
 Toasting Time: A timer is the most common way to control this on a pop-up toaster.
 A longer toasting time results in a darker, crisper finished product while a shorter time makes it lighter and softer.